-I certify that this Statement of Accounts gives a true and fair view of the financial position of the Council at the reporting date and of its income and expenditure for the year ended 31 March 2018.
+at the reporting date and of its income and expenditure for the year ended 31 March 2019. i certify that this Statement of Accounts gives a true and fair view of the linancial position of th ne Councii at the reporting date and of its income and expenditure for the year ended 31 March 2019.

-B Kean

-Date 30/07/2018

-R Kean Date 30/07/2018

-R A Kean CPFA - Head of Finance

-Certification by the Chairman of the Accounts and Audit Committee

-I certify that the Statement of Accounts relating to the year ended 31 March 2018 was considered and approved by the Audit and Accounts Committee of the Council on 30 July 2018.

-A Loughran Date 30/07/2018 ------------ ------ ------------

-Councillor A M Loughran - Chairman of the Audit and Accounts Committee
+H A Kean Date 30/07/2019 R A Kean CPFA - Head of Finance this certificate replaces the previous version signed on the 28 May 2019.
+Certification by the Chairman of the Accounts and Audi it Committe ee I certify that the Statement of Accounts relating to the year ended 31 March 2019 was considered and approved by the Audit and Accounts Committee of the Council on 30 July 2019.
+A Loughran Date 30/07/2019 Councillor A M Loughran - Chairman of the Audit and Accord unts Comm ittee signed original held in Finance

-^{} this certificate replaces the previous version signed on the 31 May 2018.